-2.82 The focus of the towns most significant townscape buildings and character is visible while approaching from Colne Road.
+2.87 The focus of the towns most significant townscape buildings and character is visible while approaching from Colne Road.

-2.83 The Earby Conservation area covers the town centre and extends to the east covering former mill buildings and cottages.
+2.88 The Earby Conservation area covers the town centre and extends to the east covering former mill buildings and cottages.
 A character appraisal for the conservation area highlights that:

-2.84 "The conservation area covers most of the older parts of the town.
+2.89 "The conservation area covers most of the older parts of the town.
 Its western edge is predominantly defined by the straight edge of the former railway line between Colne and Skipton.
-From here the conservation area extends eastwards across the A56, including firstly a regular grid of 19th century terraced housing, then the older and more organic infrastructure of the town centre. which has been infilled to some extent by pockets of more recent development.
-The eastern part of the town has a more dispersed plan form with development following the lanes which lead out to open countryside." - Earby Conservation Area Character Appraisal, Pendle Borough Council, 2009
+From here the conservation area extends eastwards across the A56, including firstly a regular grid of 19th century terraced housing, then the older and more organic infrastructure of the town centre, which has been infilled to some extent by pockets of more recent development.
+The eastern part of the town has a more dispersed plan form with development following the lanes which lead out to open countryside." - Earby Conservation Area Character Appraisal, Pendle Borough Council, 2009 spaces.
+Spring Mill was a large one-storey mill to the east of the town centre but has since been demolished to make way for new housing.

-2.85 There are four listed buildings within the masterplan boundary all of which are within the Conservation Area.
+2.90 There are four listed buildings within the masterplan boundary all of which are within the Conservation Area.
 The most notable is the Grade II listed Grammar School which sits along Earby Beck.
 The Grade II listed Waddington Farm is a characterful building which reinforces local sense of place.

-2.86 Albion and Spring Mill have been converted to commercial outlets and office spaces, with Spring Mill since demolished to make way for new housing.
+2.91 Albion Mill has been converted to commercial outlets and office

-2.87 Brook Shed Mill is not in use but the chimney is a strong visual feature within the radius of town centre.
-Following an application on the site for housing, it is likely the chimney will be demolished.
+2.92 Brook Shed Mill is not in use but the chimney was a strong visual feature within the radius of town centre.
+Following an application on the site for housing, the chimney has now been demolished.

-2.88 Church and old inns located within the old village centre indicate the previous focal point of the village land use.
+2.93 Church and old inns located within the old village centre indicate the previous focal point of the village land use.